ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 IBM Support continues to be your point of contact for any instance configuration concern.
 However, if the reported concern is determined to be for a BYOL VMware component, you are directed to VMware Support.

-## Why do vSphere license charges show up on the price estimation list if you are using BYOL?
-Is there a charge for it?
+## Why are vSphere license charges displayed on the price estimation list if you are using BYOL?
+Is there a cost for them?
 {: #faq_byol-vsphere}
 {: faq}

-{{site.data.keyword.baremetal_short}} are provisioned with VMware vSphere already installed and with vSphere licenses already included.
+{{site.data.keyword.baremetal_short}} are provisioned with VMware vSphere installed and with vSphere licenses included.
 If you selected BYOL for vSphere, a process is automatically initiated upon instance deployment to remove the included vSphere licenses.
-Then, the license charges are credited to your {{site.data.keyword.cloud_notm}} account.
-You do not have to do anything in this process.
+As part of this process, after you install your BYOL licenses, they are verified.
+Upon verification and confirmation, the included vSphere license charges are credited to your {{site.data.keyword.cloud_notm}} account.

 ## Can you still use the existing manual process for BYOL?
 {: #faq_byol-manual-process}